quicwg/qlog/draft-marx-qlog-main-schema.md

 alternate designs and that all tooling converges on the qlog standard.

 # Acknowledgements

+Much of the initial work by Robin Marx was done at Hasselt University.

 Thanks to Jana Iyengar, Brian Trammell, Dmitri Tikhonov, Stephen Petrides, Jari Arkko, Marcus Ihlar, Victor Vasiliev, Mirja Kühlewind, Jeremy Lainé and Lucas